AdobeDocs/commerce-pwa-studio/src/pages/metapackages/index.md

 # Metapackages

-In PWA Studio 12.1.0, we introduced metapackages to provide a way for you to add new features and sample data to Open Source or Commerce backends to support the needs of your PWA modules.
-For example, in PWA Studio release 12.1.0, we used the [Open Source metapackage][] to extend the GraphQL schema to include a new mutation and new fields to provide more details when a cart item error occurs.
-You can use these metapackages to do the same for your projects.
+With the introduction of metapackages in PWA Studio 12.1.0 and 12.2.0, you can use them to add new features and sample data to your Open Source or Commerce backends.
+FFor example, in release 12.1.0, we used the [Open Source metapackage][] to extend the GraphQL schema to include a new mutation and a new field to provide more details for cart item errors.
+You can use these packages to add similar backend functionality to your projects.

-## Overview

-The following metapackages add new features and sample data to Open Source and Commerce backends:
+Available metapackages:

 -  Open Source metapackage
 -  Commerce metapackage
+-  Venia Sample Data metapackage

 ## Open Source metapackage (Required for all projects)

-If you are using PWA Studio release 12.1.0 or higher, you must install the Open Source metapackage into your PWA projects.
-The Open Source metapackage is required even if you are targeting Adobe Commerce as your backend.
+PWA Studio release 12.1.0 or higher requires the Open Source metapackage to be installed into PWA projects — even if your backend is Adobe Commerce.

 See [Install Open Source metapackage][] for instructions.

 ## Adobe Commerce metapackage (Required for Commerce projects)

-In addition to the Open Source metapackage, if you are targeting Adobe Commerce as your backend, you must also install the Adobe Commerce metapackage.
+In addition to the Open Source metapackage, you must also install the Adobe Commerce metapackage if you are using Adobe Commerce as your backend.

 See [Install Commerce metapackage][] for instructions.

+## Venia Sample Data metapackage (Optional)

+You can use this metapackage to install Venia sample data into your projects.

+See [Install Venia Sample Data metapackage][] for instructions.

 [Install Open Source metapackage]: open-source/index.md
 [Install Commerce metapackage]: commerce/index.md
+[Install Venia Sample Data metapackage]: venia-sample-data/index.md